 Does the size and layout of areas - including all academic, sporting, play, social facilities, classrooms, hall, canteen, library, and outdoor sporting facilities and playgrounds allow access for all pupils?

-New, purpose built school opened 2015, planned to allow access for all pupils.
-The wheelchair accessible tree house has been completed.
-We have a wheelchair accessible swing in the main playground.
-Lower playground developed in Summer 2021 to include bike track and more robust climbing and play equipment to develop core strength.
+Strengths New, purpose built school opened 2015, planned to allow access for all pupils.
+Phase 1 of the tree house has been completed.
 Areas for improvement The school's sensory orchard is still being developed.
-The Early Years playground is being enhanced (Summer 2022) Can pupils who use wheelchairs move around the school without experiencing be those caused by doorways, steps and stairs, toilet facilities and showers? arriers to access such as Strengths See above.
+Can pupils who use wheelchairs move around the school without experiencing barriers to access such as those caused by doorways, steps and stairs, toilet facilities and showers?
+Strengths See above.
 Building Works carried out in Summer 2017 means that fewer disabled toilets open onto public areas.
 There is greater access to adapted changing facilities and hoists for those children who need them.
-Areas for improvement

-Are pathways of travel around the school site and parking arrangements safe, routes logical and signed?
+Areas for improvement Are pathways of travel around the school site and parking arrangements safe, routes logical and signed?
 Strengths See above.
 Areas for improvement Are emergency and evacuation systems set up to inform ALL pupils?
-Strengths Fire/evacuation drills take place every term.
+Strengths Fire/evacuation drills take place every half term.
 Any areas for concern are logged and appropriate action is taken.
 Areas for improvement Could any of the décor or signage be considered to be confusing or disorientating for disabled pupils with visual impairment, autism or epilepsy?
 Strengths New, purpose built school opened 2015, planned to allow access for all pupils.
 Block colours and clear hand rails aim to reduce disorientation.
-Areas for improvement The edge of steps in our outdoor areas are going to be painted orange to improve visibity for pupils with VI (2022) Are areas to which pupils should have access well lit?
+Areas for improvement Are areas to which pupils should have access well lit?
 Strengths All areas are well lit and regularly checked and maintained.
 Areas for improvement Is furniture and equipment selected, adjusted and located appropriately?
 Strengths Furniture and equipment is selected, adjusted and located with due regard for pupils' needs.
 Areas for improvement